BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/running-nexus/index.md

 *   Monitoring & alerting

-Each of the Nexus services and "off the shelf" products can be deployed as a single instance or as a cluster (with one exception at this point being BlazeGraph which doesn't come with a clustering option).
+Each of the Nexus services and "off the shelf" products can be deployed as a single instance or as a cluster (with one exception at this point being Blazegraph which doesn't come with a clustering option).
 The advantages for deploying clusters are generally higher availability, capacity and throughput at the cost of higher latency, consistency and having to potentially deal with network instability.